-You came to work in Germany as Au Pair with the goal to learn the German language and culture.
-Program Au Pair allows you to stay up to 12 months in the host family.
+So you came to work in Germany as Au Pair to learn the German language and culture.
+However, it allows you to stay for up to 12 months in the country.
+What to do if the Au pair wishes to stay longer?
 Can you eventually extend your visa or get another one?
-Let’s discuss this.

-How to Stay After Au Pair in Germany
+How to Stay After Au Pair Program in Germany?

 German language course

-- require an extension of the visa up till the 12 months, if the German language courses will not be followed by full-time studies
+- apply an extension of the visa up till the 12 months, if the German language courses isn’t followed by full-time studies

 - convert it into a student or student applicant visa

 - change it into a work permit